chdemko/pandoc-codeblock-include/README.md

 Instructions
 ------------

 *pandoc-codeblock-include* requires [python], a programming language that comes pre-installed on linux and Mac OS X, and which is easily installed [on Windows].
-Either python 2.7 or 3.x will do.

 Install *pandoc-codeblock-include* as root using the bash command